-What to do in Breckenridge if you don’t ski
+What can you do in Breckenridge if you don’t ski?

 Not into the downhill scene, but still want to get out and soak up winter’s glory?
-Lots of visitors to Breckenridge don’t ski.
-And that’s ok.
+Lots of visitors who come to Breckenridge don’t ski.
 Winter in the mountains brings about undeniable excitement and a special energy that’s contagious—on and off the ski resort slopes.
 So bundle up, get outside with your favorite adventurers and pray for snow!
-Here’s your quintessential snow-loving Breckenridge to-do list.
+From dog-sledding, snowmobiling, sleigh rides, ice skating and more, here’s your quintessential snow-loving Breckenridge to-do list.

 This family favorite never goes out of style.
 Whiz down the hill at Carter Park, race each other and set up a hot cocoa station at the picnic tables below.
 Toboggans, saucers and huge tubes are welcome and the hill is free to the public.
 Find Carter Park next to the dog park on High Street.

 Visit the state-of-the-art Stephen C. West Ice Arena for open skate and hockey drop-in games on indoor and outdoor rinks.
 Skate rentals and concessions are available onsite, along with handy red walkers in case you need a little balance assist.

 Winter magic unfolds on nostalgic wooden sleighs under wool blankets and a star-painted sky.
 Choose from one-hour scenic mountain tours with cocoa and cookies, private sleigh rides (perfect for popping the big question!), or full on dinner and theater mining camp experiences.
 Here’s a quick guide to all things sleigh-drawn.

 4. Arts District Hopping